 KYC compliance has long been a critical part of the client lifecycle and has significant implications on how fast a bank can generate revenue.
 Yet, financial institutions worldwide spend millions of dollars every year onboarding and maintaining clients inefficiently.

-We held a webinar to discuss the findings of the KYC in 2022 report with some leading authorities from across the financial services industry.
-Delegates agreed that data was the biggest challenge for accurate KYC compliance in banking.
+A recent webinar discussing the findings of the KYC in 2022 report with some leading authorities from across the financial services industry agreed that data was the biggest challenge for accurate KYC compliance in banking.

 The webinar moderator, Oonagh van den Berg, founder of Virtual Risk Solutions, said the report findings are incredibly positive as it demonstrates that the industry is beginning to move towards automation of KYC processes.